In this article I describe process of writing of simple cross-platform HTTP proxy.

 browser.
 In this loop we use two functions —

-handle_server_read_body and
+handle_server_read_body

 file.

-initiates reading of new headers from browser.
+function that initiates reading of new headers from the browser.

 1. If cmake can't find required libraries, you can specify their location with two